purduesigbots/ARMS/README.md

 //negative numbers mean reversed motor
 #define LEFT_MOTORS 1, 2
 #define RIGHT_MOTORS -3, -4
-#define GEARSET green
+#define GEARSET 200
 ```

 This library was designed with the standard tank drives in mind.
-If your drive is using torque or turbo motors, you need to change the gearset to `red` or `blue` respectivly.
+If your drive is using torque or turbo motors, you need to change the gearset to `100` or `600` respectively.

 If you have an X-drive, mecanum drive, an H-drive, or any other non-standard type of drive, this library won't work without a bit of a makeover.
 Your options are to either modify this library, or write your own drive code (sorry).